Robotics, cyber warfare, social currency. Emerging technologies have created a real world that's eerily similar to fictional cyberpunk dystopias.

 Elon Musk thinks we're probably living in a computer simulation.
-Below are excerpts from a comic written by Matthew Francis for the Nib that explores why this line of thought isn't as optimistic as Musk thinks.
+This comic, written by Matthew Francis for The Nib, explores why this line of thought isn't as optimistic as Musk thinks.

 No Spec Work

 Spec work is any kind of creative work, either partial or completed, submitted by designers to prospective clients before designers secure both their work and equitable fees.
 I drew this comic after being approached to enter a creative contest.

 Excerpts from an investigation into psychology's "replication crisis", where an alarming number of studies have failed to stand up to full scientific scrutiny.
 The comic explores just why this happens and interviews several scientists who are working hard in their field to fix it.

 Hedgehogs and Trolley Cars

 Excerpts from a comic created for Genentech to tell the story of Dr. Fred de Sauvage and his revolutionary work in a curiously-named gene pathway.